SuyashGupte/Loan-Chat-Bot/Readme-agro-chatbot.didact.md

           <p>This sample application uses the following IBM Services:</p>
           <p><a href="https://cloud.ibm.com/objectstorage">Cloud Object Storage</a>: Object storage organizes data into buckets.
 A service instance is logical grouping of buckets.</p>
           <p><a href="https://cloud.ibm.com/catalog/services/watson-assistant">Watson Assistant</a>: Watson Assistant lets you build conversational interfaces into any application, device, or channel.</p>
-          <p><a href="https://cloud.ibm.com/catalog/services/watson-studio">Watson Studio</a>: Develop sophisticated machine learning models using Notebooks and code-free tools to infuse AI throughout your business.</p>
           <p><a href="https://cloud.ibm.com/catalog/services/machine-learning">Watson Machine Learning</a>: Deploy, manage and integrate machine learning models into your applications and services in as little as one click.</p>
       </div>
    </div>